jaxdsout/gallery-site/readme.md

 ## LIST OF MODELS

+### CREATOR
+- role
+    - artist
+    - designer
+    - company
+- name
+- about
+- website
+- list of items []

 ### ITEM
 - category []
+    - painting
     - wall art
+    - prints
     - objects
-    - prints
-    - furniture
     - goods
+- title
 - description
-- creation date
 - materials used
+- creation period
 - dimensions
+- start date
+- end date
 - starting price
 - current price
-- images []
+- images
-- start date
-- end date
 - (creator)

-### CREATOR
-- role
-    - artist
-    - designer
-    - company
-- about creator
-- website link
-- list of items []

 ### BID
+- offer amount
+- time
 - (item)
-- offer amount
-- name
-- phone number
-- email

 ### EVENT
 - title
 - description
 - poster
 - time
-- date
 - (creator)

 ## LIST OF STORIES

 #### AS AN ADMIN...
-- I will be the only one given access to full CRUD (CRUD items and events)
+- I will be the only one given access to full CRUD over the warehouse aspect of the website

 #### AS A USER...
-- I will be able to search (READ) for art and goods on their respective search pages (live filter?)
+- I will be able to search (READ) for art and check out specifics on each work
+- I will be able to look through the list of creators and select from their works
+- I will be able to see events listed in order
 - I will be able to make a bid for an item and UPDATE the current price of the item (no C or D)